-At least one 45-day formal comment period is required for a proposed new or modified standard, its associated VRFs and VSLs, and implementation plan or for a proposal to retire a standard and the associated VRFs, VSLs and implementation plan.
-Formation of the ballot pool and the initial ballot of the standard and the non-binding poll of the VRFs and VSLs take place during the 45-day formal comment period.
+Formation of the ballot pool and the initial ballot of the standard and the non-binding poll of the VRFs and VSLs take place during the second_45 day formal comment period.
 If additional formal comment periods are needed, they shall be at least 30-days in length and shall be conducted in parallel with successive ballots and if needed, successive non-binding polls of the VRFs and VSLs.

-The intent of the formal comment period is to solicit very specific feedback on the final draft of the standard, VRFs, VSLs, and implementation plan.
+The intent of the formal comment periods is to solicit very specific feedback on the final draft of the standard, VRFs, VSLs, and implementation plan.
 If stakeholders disagree with some aspect of the proposed set of products, comments provided should suggest specific language that would make the product acceptable to the stakeholder.